dorianrm/BSV-Job-Search-Final-Metrics/README.md

 ## Running the code

 ### Code files
- - The code and other necessary files are stored within the folder shared with you called “BTSVcode”
+ - The code and other necessary files are stored within the folder within this repository titled “BTSVcode”
  - This entire file must be saved anywhere on your computer.

 ### Running code